Towards an efficient and exact algorithm for dynamic dedicated path protection: Simulations

 \emph{A simulation run} simulated 150 days of a network in operation, with the results from the first 50 days discarded.
 The parameters of a simulation run were: the network size, $|\Omega|$, $\gamma$, $a$, and $\tau$.
 A simulation run reported the mean network utilization, the mean and maximum times taken, and the mean and maximum number of 64-bit memory words used by a search for a single demand.

 We averaged the mean simulation results to calculate the \emph{sample} mean results, which estimate the \emph{population} mean results, and the average algorithm performance.
-We took the maximum of the maximum simulation results to get the \emph{sample} maximum results, which estimate the population maximum results, and the pessimistic algorithm performance.
+We took the maximum of the maximum simulation results to get the \emph{sample} maximum results, which estimate the population maximum results, and the worst-case algorithm performance.

-In a given population there were 100 simulation runs whose parameters differed only with the network model.
-We had 162 populations, because we varied 3 network sizes (25, 50, 100 nodes), 3 values of $|\Omega|$ (160, 320, 640 units), 9 values of $a$ (0.05, 0.10, 0.15, 0.20, 0.45, 0.65, 1.000, 1.500, 2.000), and two runs for $\gamma = 10$ units, and $\gamma_p = 10\%$ of units available (i.e., 16 units for the case with 160 units, 32 for 320, and 64 for 640).
+In a given population, there were 100 simulation runs whose parameters differed only with the network model.
+We had 162 populations because we varied 3 network sizes (25, 50, 100 nodes), 3 values of $|\Omega|$ (160, 320, 640 units), 9 values of $a$ (0.05, 0.1, 0.15, 0.2, 0.45, 0.65, 1, 1.5, 2), and two runs for $\gamma = 10$ units, and $\gamma_p = 10\%$ of units available (i.e., 16 units for the case with 160 units, 32 for 320, and 64 for 640).
 For all populations, the mean connection holding time $\tau = 10$ days was constant.
-In total we carried out 16200 simulation runs (162 populations $\times$ 100 samples) with 24043157 searches.
+In total, we carried out 16200 simulation runs (162 populations $\times$ 100 samples) with 24043157 searches.
 The sample means credibly estimate the population means, since their relative standard error was below 5\%.

-\subsection{Simulation results}
+\subsection{Simulation Results}

-Figure \ref{f:plots} shows the sample means and the sample maxima of the time taken and memory used by a search, regardless of whether the search was successful or not.
+Figures \ref{f:time} and \ref{f:memory} show the sample means and the sample maxima of the time taken and memory used by a search, regardless of whether the search was successful or not.
 The results are shown on a logarithmic scale as a function of network utilization.
 The curves are plotted dotted for 160 units, dashed for 320 units, and solid for 640 units.
 The sample means are plotted thin, and the sample maxima thick.
 Each curve is drawn using 9 data points for different values of $a$.
 For the means, we do not report the error bars representing the standard error, since they were too small to plot.

-Figure \ref{f:plots} has four rows and three columns of subfigures.
-The first and the second rows show the results for $\gamma = 10$, and the third and fourth rows show the results for $\gamma_p = 10 \%$.
-The first column shows the results for the networks with 25 nodes, the second for 50 nodes, and the third for 100 nodes.
+Figures \ref{f:time} and \ref{f:memory} have three rows and two columns of subfigures.
+The first row shows the results for the networks with 25 nodes, the second for 50 nodes, and the third for 100~nodes.
+The first column shows the results for $\gamma = 10$, and the second column the results for $\gamma_p = 10 \%$.